ato/lein-clojars/README.md

     :dev-dependencies [[lein-clojars "0.5-SNAPSHOT"]]
     :repositories [["clojars" "http://clojars.org/repo"]])

-Create a Clojars account and paste your SSH public key into your profile.
-[1] If you don't have ssh-keygen available -- perhaps you're using Windows -- then you can use:
+Create a Clojars account and paste your SSH public key into your [profile] [1].
+If you don't have ssh-keygen available -- perhaps you're using Windows -- then you can use: